Texas Instruments TI 59

 Terminated: unknown

-Notes: The TI 58, TI 58 C and the TI 59 are programmable calculators that can be extended using Solid State Software Libraries.
+Notes: TI MASTER LIBRARY MODULE The TI 58, TI 58 C and the TI 59 are programmable calculators that can be extended using Solid State Software Libraries.
+There is a small slider at the back where these Solid State Software modules can be inserted.
+The module shown here is the default MASTER LIBRARY MODULE.

-This series of programmable calculators (TI SR-52, TI SR-56, TI 57, TI 58, TI 58 C, TI 59) really set the tone of most programmable scientific calculators to follow.
+This series of programmable calculators (SR-52, SR-56, TI 57, TI 58, TI 58 C, TI 59) really set the tone of most programmable scientific calculators to follow.
 But they also clearly borrow from the fabulous HP calculators that came before them.

 The TI 59 has volatile memory, but memory strips can be used to store user programs and to load user programs or commercially available programs.